zdettwiler/gsheetdb/README.md

 # gsheetsdb
-Use Google Sheets as a database.
+Use Google Sheets as a simple database.

 ## How to use gsheetsdb